Classic car insurance

 If you've invested in a classic car, consider your insurance options to ensure your pride and joy gets the care it deserves.

 You’ll no doubt want to be extra careful when choosing insurance for your beloved classic car.
-After all, it’s your pride and joy so needs to be handled with care, right?
-Classic car insurance can provide your car with the specialist protection it needs.
+Your pride and joy needs the very best protection, after all.
+Classic car insurance can provide your car with the specialist cover it needs.
 What’s more, the insurance premiums can be competitive, leaving you with more money to spend elsewhere.
-Read our guide to discover how classic car insurance works, and if it’s worth getting classic cover over traditional car insurance.
+Read our guide to discover how classic car insurance works and if it’s worth getting specialist classic cover over a traditional car insurance policy.

 What is classic car insurance?

 Classic car insurance is cover designed for older cars that are typically used for leisure purposes, rather than being used for your commute or as a family run-around.